YinggggJ/ABLNCPP/README.md

 # ABLNCPP

-A Non-coding RNA Coding Potential Prediction Model Based on BiLSTM and Attention Mechanism
+A Non-coding RNA Coding Potential Prediction Model Based on BiLSTM and Attention Mechanism.

 ## Requirements